Upper back chest pain

 - ostochondritis (an inflammation of the cartilage that connects a rib to the breastbone)

 Following a physical examination, a discussion of specific symptoms and an MRI or CT scan, your physician may diagnose a condition involving the upper back as the cause of chest pain.
 The diagnosis may be compressed spinal nerves in the neck or upper back regions.

 Your physician should recommend a course of nonsurgical treatment, which may include heat therapy, prescription or over-the-counter pain medication, steroid injections or upper back pain exercises, among others.
 In most cases, you may be able to find relief using nonsurgical treatment options.

 Treatment for chest pain due to spinal conditions

-Laser Spine Institute specializes in minimally invasive spine procedures as an alternative to traditional open back surgery.
-Additionally, our innovative surgical techniques are performed on an outpatient basis and pose less risk and typically require a shorter recovery period than traditional open spine surgeries.
-For more information about our back pain treatment procedures, contact us today.
+Laser Spine Institute specializes in minimally invasive spine surgery that is a safer and effective alternative to traditional open back surgery.^ Our decompression and stabilization procedures are performed on an outpatient basis and typically require a shorter recovery period^ than traditional open spine surgery.